Cue Card Sample

 Mr John Markus was our general science teacher in the school.
 He was a great teacher and had some unconventional yet effective teaching methods.
-He hardly used books or other teaching materials for teaching in the classroom but explained the lessons with such command and ease that we all understood them.
+He hardly used textbooks and other teaching materials for teaching in the classroom but explained the lessons with such command and ease that we all understood them.
 Interestingly, he knew the names of every single one of us, which has always been a great mystery to me.

-He was special in the sense that he knew how to teach the students so that they understand the subject and can connect the lesson with real-life events and examples.
-Mr Markus also supported his students with personal matters and mentored them like his own children.
+He was a special teacher in the sense that he knew how to teach the students so that they could understand the subject.
+Mr Markus also supported his students with personal matters and offered mentorship.
 Moreover, he used to remain in touch with the parents of the children.
 As a result, he turned into a popular figure among the parent community as well.